christianmalek/numbertoword.js/README.md

 numbertoword
 ============

-Converts numbers to words (german only)
+Converts numbers to words (german only).
+At the moment only numbers 0 to 99 get converted correctly!

 # 30s look
 ```html